Clustered Federated Learning based on Nonconvex Pairwise Fusion: Performance evaluation

-Followed the procedure in \cite{Spiridonoff2021}, we compare the performance of {FPFC} using different communication strategies.
-For synthetic and H$ \& $BF dataset, we run {FPFC} with local GD updates, and the total iterations $ K \times T $ is $ 10^{4} $ for synthetic dataset, 800 for H$ \& $BF.
+Following the procedure in \cite{Spiridonoff2021}, we compare the performance of FPFC using different communication strategies.
+For a fair comparison, we have fixed the total number of local iterations $ K \times T $ to a constant value, where $ K $ is the communication rounds and $ T $ is the number of local updates.
+Specifically, for synthetic and H$ \& $BF datasets, we run FPFC with local GD updates, and the total iterations $ K \times T $ is $ 10^{4} $ for the synthetic dataset, 800 for H$ \& $BF.
 We compare different strategies, namely, local GD with a constant step $ T = 5 $, local GD with $ T = 10 $, and local GD with a growing step, $ T = \lceil k/20 \rceil$ for synthetic, $ T = k+1 $ for H$ \& $BF.
-For MNIST and FMNIST, we run {FPFC} with local mini-batch SGD updates, and the total iterations $ K \times T $ is $ 10^3 $.
+For MNIST and FMNIST, we run FPFC with local mini-batch SGD updates, and the total iterations $ K \times T $ is $ 10^3 $.
 We compare local SGD with a constant step $ T = 5 $, $ T = 10 $, and local SGD with a growing step, $ T = \lceil k/2 \rceil $.
-Figure \ref{fig:vary} shows that the communication strategy with increasing local step outperforms all the other methods.
-For MNIST, {FPFC} with a growing local step can achieve $ 86.62\% $ accuracy after $ 62 $ communication rounds, whereas {FPFC} with $ T = 10 $ reaches $ 85.31\% $, and {FPFC} with $ T = 5 $ only attains $ 77.05\% $ after the same rounds.
+When the total number of iterations $ K \times T $ is fixed, conducting a different number of local updates $ T $ will result in different communication rounds.
+For example, for the MNIST dataset with $ K \times T = 10^3 $, applying different strategies such as $ T = 5 $, $ T = 10 $, and $ T = \lceil k/2 \rceil $ will lead to communication rounds of 200, 100, and 63, respectively.
+Fig. \ref{fig:vary} shows that the communication strategy with increasing local steps outperforms all the other methods.
+For MNIST, FPFC with a growing local step can achieve $ 86.62\% $ accuracy after $ 62 $ communication rounds, whereas {FPFC} with $ T = 10 $ reaches $ 85.31\% $, and {FPFC} with $ T = 5 $ only attains $ 77.05\% $ after the same rounds.
 For FMNIST, after $ 62 $ communication rounds, the testing accuracy obtained by {FPFC} with a growing local step is $ 68.28\% $, for {FPFC} with $ T = 10 $ and $ T = 5 $, the accuracies are $ 65.62\% $ and $ 59.34\% $, respectively.
 We conclude that frequent communication at the beginning is beneficial to reduce the communication rounds.